RWJ is accepting pitches!

 Writers maintain full ownership of their work.

-Pieces must be original and unpublished elsewhere before appearing here.
+All pieces (stories and poetry) must be original and unpublished elsewhere before appearing here.
 After publication, you’re free to republish or distribute your work as you choose.

 Every piece includes your byline and a tip jar where readers can support you directly.
 RWJ’s role is to give your work visibility, pay you fairly, and honor your voice.
 Creative control remains with you.